-The GPS Chart Plotter has connectors that are used to connect to the power supply, GPS antenna (CP180 AND CP300 ONLY), optional FF525 50/200kHz Black Box Fish Finder and to NMEA devices such as VHFs, AIS Receivers, digital instruments and Autopilots.
+The CP190i and CPF190i have connectors that allow them to be connected to a Power supply, optional WAAS GPS antenna, optional FF525 50/200kHz Black Box Fish Finder (only for CP190i) and NMEA Devices\ such as VHFs, AIS Receiver, Digital Instruments and Autopilots.

-The GPS Chart Plotter can send many sentences to external NMEA devices.
+The GPS Chart Plotter can send many sentences to external NMEA devices\.
 The NMEA Output wires are yellow and white.
-If you have connected devices as shown in the table on the next page and need to feed NMEA to other devices (Autopilot, Radar...) you can parallel wires from the yellow, brown or white wires to other devices.
+If you have connected devices as shown in the table on the next page and need to feed NMEA to other devices (Autopilot, RADAR...) you can parallel wires from the yellow, brown or white wires to other devices.